-Site preparation activities would be undertaken for construction, including bulk earthworks to create a level surface for the Stage 1 development which covers approximately 1,150 hectares.
-Airport operations are proposed to begin around the mid-2020s and provide capacity to service approximately 10 million annual passengers, equating to approximately 63,000 annual air traffic movements.
-This level of demand is anticipated to occur around five years after operations commence.
+The majority of the construction of Stage 1 is expected to occur between 2016 and 2025.
+During this period, major site preparation would be undertaken, including bulk earthworks commencing in mid-2016 the earthworks are required to create a level surface for the Stage 1 development which covers approximately 60 per cent of the airport site.
+Airport operations are proposed to begin around 2025 and provide capacity to service the predicted 2030 demand of up to 10 million annual passengers, equating to approximately 63,000 annual traffic movements.